 Spinal anesthesia and epidural anesthesia are specific types of regional anesthesia in which a drug is injected around the spinal cord in the lower back.
 Depending on the site of the injection and position of the body, a large area (such as from the waist to the toes) can be numbed.
 Spinal and epidural anesthesia are useful for operations of the lower body, such as hernia repairs and prostate, rectal, bladder, leg, and some gynecologic operations.
 These types of anesthesia also can be useful for childbirth.
 Headaches occasionally develop in the days after spinal anesthesia but usually can be treated effectively.

 A distinction is sometimes made between major surgery and minor surgery, but many surgical procedures have characteristics of both.

-Major Surgery: Major surgery often involves opening one of the major body cavities (abdomen, chest, and skull).
+Major surgery often involves opening one of the major body cavities (abdomen, chest, and skull).
 Opening the abdomen is called laparotomy, opening the chest is called thoracotomy, and opening the skull is called craniotomy.
 Major surgery can stress vital organs.
 The surgery usually is done using general anesthesia in a hospital operating room by a team of doctors.
 A stay of at least one night in the hospital usually is needed after major surgery, but some major surgical procedures are now being done safely in an outpatient setting, whether that is a hospital or a stand-alone ambulatory surgery center.
 Doctors consider many factors in determining whether a major surgical procedure can be done on an outpatient basis, including the person’s overall health and risk of complications, the complexity of the surgery, and whether a hospital is nearby in case the person needs to be transferred.